BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/Processor-Tools-and-Processor-Snippets/Dynamic-Syslib/README.md

 Items in this folder provide for a "Dynamic SYSLIB" feature.
 Development efforts conducted in parallel might need to share inputs, and items in this folder provide for that kind of sharing.

-For example, a January release being developed in one sandbox (or environment) might be underway at the same time as a March release in another sandbox (or environment).
-This feature allows the March release to include libraries from the January release within its own SYSLIB concatenations.
-The result is that testing of the March release includes items from the January release - before the January release is Moved to production.
+For example, development for a January release might be underway in one sandbox (or environment) at the same time as development for a March release in another sandbox (or environment).
+This feature allows the March release to include libraries from the January release within its own SYSLIB concatenations, before the January release is Moved to production.

 A processor for a new type (Examples: SYSLIB or ALIAS) creates library aliases to support this feature.
 Benefits include: